-Our primary business objective is to increase dividends per share by executing the following strategies:
+Our primary business strategies include the following:

 - Expand our fleet through accretive acquisitions.
-We intend to acquire additional oil tankers in a manner that will increase our dividends on a per-share basis.
-As discussed above, since our initial public offering, Teekay Corporation has sold to us eight existing conventional tankers at a price equal to their fair market value at the time of the offer, taking into account existing charters and based on independent ship broker valuations.
-We also anticipate growing our fleet through acquisitions of tankers from third parties and additional tankers that Teekay Corporation may offer us from time to time.
-These acquisitions may include product tankers. - Tactically manage our mix of spot and charter contracts.
+We intend to expand our fleet through accretive acquisitions.
+Since our initial public offering, Teekay Corporation has sold 21 existing conventional tankers to us, at a price equal to their fair market value at the time of the offer, taking into account existing charters and based on independent ship broker valuations.
+We also anticipate growing our fleet through acquisitions of tankers from third parties and additional tankers that Teekay Corporation may offer us from time to time and by ordering newbuildings. - Tactically manage our mix of spot and charter contracts.
 We employ a chartering strategy that seeks to capture upside opportunities in the spot market while using fixed-rate time charters to reduce downside risks.
-We believe that our Manager's experience operating through cycles in the tanker spot market will assist us in employing this strategy and seeking to maximize our dividends on a per-share basis. - Increase cash flow by participating in the Teekay Pool and the Gemini Pool.
-Through the participation of a significant number of our vessels in the Teekay Pool and the Gemini Pool, we believe that we benefit from Teekay Corporation's reputation and the scope of Teekay Corporation's operations.
+We believe that our Manager's experience operating through cycles in the tanker spot market will assist us in employing this strategy and seeking to maximize operating results. - Increase cash flow by participating in the pooling arrangements.
+Through the participation of a significant number of our vessels in the Gemini Suezmax Pool, the Teekay Aframax Pool, the Taurus Tankers LR2 Pool, we believe that we benefit from Teekay Corporation's reputation and the scope of Teekay Corporation's operations.
 We believe that the cash flow we derive over time from operating some of our vessels in these pooling arrangements exceeds the amount we would otherwise derive by operating these vessels outside of the pooling arrangements due to higher vessel utilization and daily revenues. - Provide superior customer service by maintaining high reliability, safety, environmental and quality standards.
 We believe that energy companies seek transportation partners that have a reputation for high reliability, safety, environmental and quality standards.
 We seek to leverage Teekay Corporation's operational expertise and customer base to further expand these relationships with consistent delivery of superior customer service through our Manager.